msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = Can I use this plugin / IfthenPay service on more than one website? =

-Yes, but not with the same Multibanco entity and subentity, MB WAY, Credit Card or Payshop Keys.
+Yes, but not with the same Multibanco entity and subentity, MB WAY, Credit card or Payshop Keys.
 Ask IfthenPay for different credentials for each website you need the service to be available.
 There is no extra costs involved, and you can even route payments to distinct bank accounts.

 = Can I change the payment instructions look and feel in the “Thank you” page and/or the new order email, as well as the SMS message format? =